graphprotocol/graph-node/docs/aggregations.md

 - Optional `timestamp_{gte|gt|lt|lte|eq|in}` filters to restrict the range of timestamps to return
 - Timeseries are always sorted by `timestamp` and `id` in descending order

-**TODO** It would be nicer to sort by the dimensions and `timestamp`, but we don't have the internal plumbing for multi-column sort in place.

 ```graphql
 token_stats(interval: "hour",